QuickenLoans/js-concord/CONTRIBUTING.md

 ## Response Time

-Maintainers should respond to all new comments, issues and pull requests within 24 hours; even if that response is to say that it will be longer before any meaningful feedback can be given. *Please allow for some leniency during any holidays.*
+Maintainers should respond to all new comments, issues, and pull requests by the next business day; even if that response is to say that it will be longer before any meaningful feedback can be given. *Please allow for some leniency during any holidays.*

 It is important to be transparent with what is happening with a proposed change.
 Not all proposed changes will be accepted as not all changes will align